Welcome to Student Health Services

 35% of U.S. adults are not getting the recommended 7 hours of sleep each night.

-Follow this link for information from sleepeducation.org and for a Bedtime Calculator to help identify an appropriate bedtime.
+Click the button for a bedtime calculator to help identify an appropriate bedtime.

 Fight mosquitoes with these simple tips!